nimblehq/survey-api-sdk-android/README.md

                 )
      ```

-- Update token to SDK after having it (by Athentication step, for example)
+- Update token to SDK after having it (by Authentication step, for example)

     ```
     with(SurveyApi.instance) {